FosgateGitHub08252023/pub/TierPoint-AWS Performance.md

 1) Connect to CRB07
 2) Install Wireshark
-3) From Command Prompt issue the following commands
+3) From Command Prompt, issue the following commands
   - ipconfig /all
   - netsh interface ipv4 show subinterfaces
   - netstat -s
   - netstat -e
   - netstat -s | findstr Errors
 4) Save Command Prompt results to a network share

 Connect to CRB08
 5) Install Wireshark
-6) From Command Prompt issue the following commands
+6) From Command Prompt, issue the following commands
   - ipconfig /all
   - netsh interface ipv4 show subinterfaces
   - netstat -s
   - netstat -e
   - netstat -s | findstr Errors
 7) Save Command Prompt results to a network share

 8) Start Wireshark on CRB07
 9) Start Wireshark on CRB08
 10) Transfer the large file from CRB07 to CRB08
 11) Take a screen capture of the transfer illustrating the transfer speed
 12) Stop and save both Wireshark results to a network share